Medical Alerts at Learning Groups

 The next page includes symptoms and action steps.
 Please include details so that we are adequately aware of symptoms, preventative measures, and the action needed should an incident arise.
 A Permission to Administer Medicine form is also required if applicable.

 It is our protocol that LG personnel cannot administer any medication unless a Permission to Administer Medicine form, completed by a physician, is on file.
-Benadryl, or an antihistamine, will be administered only if specifically prescribed by a physician.
+Emergency Medication must be single-dose, auto-injector.
+Oral antihistamines will not be administered by school personnel.

 Examples: